lashford/blog/_posts/2018-08-05-Jenkins-Dynamic-Input.md

 ### Working Example

-Ok; so given the above, lets pull all this together and create a Pipeline script that contains a dynamic call to Artifactory to get the latest images tags and allows the user to select the tag they want in to use.
+Ok; so given the above, let's pull all this together and create a Pipeline script that contains a dynamic call to Artifactory to get the latest images tags and allows the user to select the tag they want in to use.
 We will assign the result to an environment variable, so that it is usable in following stages in the pipeline.

 You will notice I have also added a Timeout section to the input stage so that Jenkins agents don't get blocked by users starting jobs and not providing the required input.